jasonlewis/basset/README.md

 Copyright 2011-2012 Jason Lewis

 ## Changelog

+### Basset 3.0.0
+- Total re-work of the bundle in light of the most recent L4 package changes.

 ### Basset 2.0.1
 - Made Basset more robust in terms of when and how the bundle is started.